-- Apply in the spring/early summer, about 16 months before intended entry.
+- When to apply: spring/early summer, about 16 months before intended entry.

-- Apply through the Centralized Application Service for Physician Assistants (CASPA).
+- Common Application: Apply through the Centralized Application Service for Physician Assistants (CASPA).
 Application opens in April.

-- Schools do not require a committee letter of recommendation.
-Program requirements vary, but expect to have at least three letters of recommendation.
+- Letters of recommendation: Program requirements vary, but expect to have at least three letters of recommendation.
 HPA can store copies of letters of recommendation, but recommenders will ultimately send references electronically through CASPA.
+Schools do not require a committee letter of recommendation.